paulssonlab/paulssonlab/paulssonlab/src/paulssonlab/martens/trenchcoat/README.md

 #### Images

+The intent is to convert once, and to *never* modify the HDF5 file.
+All subsequent operations (trench detection, cell segmentation, etc.) write to new files.
+It is good practice to set the HDF5 directory and its contents to read-only after converting.

 - Image data are written as "chunked" arrays with lossless compression, resulting in roughly 50% reduction in file size.

 - Images are *not* modified:
-	- No cropping is performed.
+	+ No cropping is performed.
-	- No corrections are applied.
+	+ No corrections are applied.

 - Images are stored in a hierarchy:
 	- ND2 file